UoB-COMSM0166/2026-group-12/README.md

 Story Background: Define the lizard's motivation for the journey (e.g., protecting the forest or rescuing companions).
 Nemesis Design: Introduce the lizard's natural predator—the Snake—as the final boss.
 The final battle will require the player to master all previously learned transformation and camouflage skills to defeat this powerful predator.

+#### Final Gameplay Twist & Mechanics
+To add a unique layer of strategy and some surprising features, the final game design incorporates the following mechanics:

+* **Dynamic Traversal & Elemental Attacks:** The lizard’s primary movement is built around a **tongue-swinging** mechanic, allowing players to grapple and swing through complex terrain.
+For combat, players can catch **Fire Butterflies** or **Ice Butterflies** with their tongue to instantly gain flame-throwing or freezing abilities to take down foes.

+* **Objective-Based Progression:** Clearing a stage isn't just about reaching the end.
+Players must hunt down enemies to collect **three hidden keys**.
+These keys are essential to unlocking the Great Gate that leads to the next environment.

+* **The "Easter Surprise" Final Encounter:** In a major twist, the ultimate threat is revealed to be the **Easter Bunny**.
+Unlike previous stages, victory isn't achieved through pure combat alone; players must navigate the boss arena to track down and collect **three mysterious Eggs** to finally clear the game.

 ---

 ### Stakeholders